sourtin/igem15-sw/README.md

 # Cambridge-JIC 2015 iGEM Team
 ## Microscopy software

-* note -- units will be metres
+* note -- units will be furlongs